fuadkhairi/fuadkhairi/README.md

 - 🏢 I'm currently working at **Octopus Indonesia**
 - ⚙️ I use daily: `.kt`, `.java`, `.swift`
-- ⚡️ Fun fact: I'm a fan of Luffy

 ### 📫 You can reach me on:
 * Instagram: [@fuadkhairi](https://www.instagram.com/fuadkhairi/)